HAL Tejas: Avionics

-The Tejas has a night vision goggles compatible glass cockpit, equipped with a domestically developed head-up display (HUD), three multi-function displays, two Smart Standby Displays by Central Scientific Instruments Organization (CSIO).
-The Tejas has hands-on-throttle-and-stick (HOTAS) arrangement to reduce pilot's workload.
+The Tejas has a night vision goggles compatible glass cockpit, equipped with a domestically developed HUD, three multi-function displays, two Smart Standby Displays by CSIO.
+The Tejas has hands-on-throttle-and-stick arrangement to reduce pilot's workload.
 The displays provide key information on a need-to-know basis, the pilot interacts with onboard systems through a multi-functional keyboard and several selection panels.
 The Tejas has a "get-you-home" panel coupled with an air data computer developed by Bharat Electronics Limited to assist the pilot in case of an emergency.
 The cockpit is equipped with Martin-Baker 16LG zero-zero ejection seat and canopy severance system developed by the DRDO for safe ejection.
 For life support, Tejas Mark 1 relies on conventional liquid oxygen LOX system, while an onboard oxygen-generation system (OBOGS) has been developed for Tejas Mark 1A.
 The ADA has developed virtual reality assisted cockpit simulator for Tejas, and N-LCA.
 Currently Tejas pilots are flying with Elbit DASH IV helmet-mounted display system.

+Tejas Mk 1A's Swayam Raksha Kavach EW package, which includes the Advanced Self Protection Jammer pod and the Dhruti DR118 RWR, is based on the D-29 EW Suite developed for the MiG-29.
+The RWR has four channel wide band receivers, which enhance the possibility of detecting and precisely determining the direction of enemy airborne and ground-based radars.
+The LSP-3 (KH2013) aircraft was used to test the SRK EW suite for an integrated mode of operation with internal RWR sensor and the ASPJ pod.
+It included a restricted multi-emitter test scenario for ground and aerial radar jamming.
+In 2023, several tests and sorties were carried out to check the integration of the SRK EW suite with Uttam radar.
+As of 30 October 2025, the EW suite is undergoing flight trials which is scheduled to conclude by mid-2026.
+Development of the system started in 2021, and deployment is anticipated by the end of 2026.
+While the RWR is integrated within the aircraft, the ASPJ pod will be mounted on a hardpoint.